 This diagram shows an abstract representation of our various entities and also the relationships between them, (note: in reality we could imagine that more than one user might share the same address; this structure is intended for illustration purposes).
 We can think of this diagram as a simple Entity Relationship Diagram, or ERD.
 An ERD is a graphical representation of entities and their relationships to each other, and is a commonly used tool within database design.

 There are different types of ERD varying from conceptual to detailed, and often using specific conventions such as crow's foot notation to model relationships.
 We won't go into the details of these different types, or the conventions they use, in this book.
 For now it's useful to simply think of an ERD as any diagram which models relationships between entities.

 Okay, so we now know the tables that we need and we've also defined the relationships that should exist between those tables in our ERD, but how do we actually implement those relationships in terms of our table schema?
 The answer to that is to use keys.

 In an earlier section of this book we looked at an aspect of schema called constraints, and explored how constraints act on and work with the data in our database tables.
 Keys are a special type of constraint used to establish relationships and uniqueness.
 They can be used to identify a specific row in the current table, or to refer to a specific row in another table.
-In this chapter we'll look at two types of keys that fulfil these particular roles: Primary Keys, and Foreign Keys.
+In this chapter we'll look at two types of keys that fulfill these particular roles: Primary Keys, and Foreign Keys.